As with all other developmental milestones, the age at which babies start talking will vary from one child to the next.

 Make Eye Contact

-If your little one has a special toy, hold it up to your face to encourage her to look at you.
+If your little one has a special toy, hold it up to your face to encourage them to look at you.

-Talking to a baby in a sing song voice is often referred to “motherese” or “baby talk”.
+Talking to your baby in a sing song voice is often referred to “motherese” or “baby talk”.

 Action Songs and Poems

 Sing songs/poems like “The Wheels On The Bus”, “Itsy Bitsy Spider”, “If You’re Happy And You Know It”, etc.